What Causes Swelling?

 Swelling of the feet, ankles and legs, also called edema, is often caused by an abnormal build-up of fluids in ankle and leg tissues.

 Painless swelling of the feet and ankles is a common problem, particularly in older people.
 It may affect both legs and may include the calves or even the thighs.
-Because of the effect of gravity, swelling is particularly noticeable in the lower legs.
+Because of the effect of gravity, edema is particularly noticeable in the lower legs.

 When squeezed, the fluid will move out of the affected area and may leave a deep impression for a few moments.
 Swelling of the legs is many times related to other, more serious causes (for example, heart failure, renal failure, or liver failure).